awead/hydra-rspec-templates/README.md

 Use [spec_helper.rb](spec/spec_helper.rb) to setup your testing environment

 * randomize your tests
+  - Randomize to catch tests that might be bleeding state into other tests.
+If your tests randomly fail, look to output of your specs: "Randomized with seed 37226"; Run with `rspec --seed 37226` to rerun the suite with the same conditions.
 * load custom support classes and modules
 * configure RSpec and extras like Device, DatabaseCleaner and Warden
 * clean out Solr and Fedora